stooblie/capstone_fighting_fake_news/README.md

   **Image Hashing**

   Image hashing involves representing the gradient directions from the image's changes in contrast as a hash.
 You can then compare two images using the similarity of their hashes.
-This metric was accurate when hashes matched or were very similar, but it failed to help the goal of a high recall rate, it did not score highly on feature importance, and it required 5x the computation time as SSIM, the most intensive of the other measurements.
-For my application's goals, it was not an ideal fit.
+This metric  had high precision when hashes matched or were very similar, but it failed to contribute toward the goal of a high recall rate, it did not score highly on feature importance, and it required at least 5x the computation time as SSIM.
+For the application's goals, it was not an ideal fit.

 ### **5. Modeling**

   I elected to use a Random Forest Classifier to predict which images matched based on their comparison results.
-Random Forest classifiers include a 'feature importance' measurement that allowed me to see which comparison metric was making the largest impact on determining which classification the image would fall under.
-Since I was experimenting with several different features for image comparison, 'feature importance' was important for guiding my decision making on wether to keep or exclude certain measurements.
+Random Forest classifiers include a 'feature importance' measurement that shows which comparison metric was making the largest impact on determining the classification decision.
+Since I was experimenting with several different features for image comparison, 'feature importance' was important for guiding the decision making on wether to keep or exclude certain measurements.

-  Before testing the comparison results in the model, I split the data into a training and test set  (75/25) to ensure that my results of the model training would be generalizable to unseen data.
+  Before testing the comparison results in the model, I split the data into a training and test set  (75/25) to ensure that the results of the model training would be generalizable to unseen data.

 # Results & Analysis

-The model ended up performing well, achieving a 94% recall and 93% precision rate on 'full frame' images, and a 57% recall and 83% precision rate on the more ambitious 'out of frame images'.
+The model eacheived a 94% recall and 93% precision rate on 'full frame' images, and a 57% recall and 83% precision rate on the more ambitious 'out of frame images'.
 The template matching functionality will need further development to boost performance on the 'out of frame' images.

 # Future Improvements